Electronic Signature Laws & Regulations - Taiwan

 Use cases that generally require a traditional signature

-In Taiwan, there are several use cases that generally require a traditional “wet” signature.
-Additionally, certain competent authorities may issue administrative regulations prohibiting the use of electronic signatures for certain documents or procedures.
+In Taiwan, there are several use cases that currently require a traditional “wet” signature.

-The following is a discussion of several industry specific guidelines that outline which documents and use cases can utilize electronic signatures and which are exempted.
+The following is a discussion of several industry specific guidelines that outline which documents and use cases can or cannot utilize electronic signatures

 1. For legal proceedings:

-1. According to the administrative regulation issued by the Judicial Yuan, in general, the documents of the first and second instance of civil proceedings, (such as the indictment, the preparatory pleadings, the pleadings, the summary of the dispute, the change of the complaint, the petition, the statement, the withdrawal of the pleadings, the petition of appeal) may be signed electronically.
+- According to the administrative regulation issued by the Judicial Yuan, in general, the documents of the first and second instance of civil proceedings may be signed electronically:

 2. For business of banking, insurance, and securities and futures:

-1. According to the administrative regulation issued by the Financial Supervisory Commission, certain documents are exempt from the Electronic Signature Act.
+According to the administrative regulation issued by the Financial Supervisory Commission, certain documents are exempt from the Electronic Signature Act, meaning they cannot be signed electronically.
 Below are a few critical examples:

 3. For witnessing: